bluesky/bluesky/doc/source/msg.rst

 ++++

 This is the pair to ``create`` which bundles and causes ``Event`` documents to be emitted.
-This must be called after a ``create`` or a the scan will die with a nasty error.
+This must be called after a ``create`` or a the scan will die and raise `IllegalMessageSequence`.

 This relies very heavily on the internal state of the run engine and should not be messed with.